hieuclc/Kaggle_CMI-PIU/readme.md

 # Kaggle Code Competition: Child Mind Institute — Problematic Internet Use

 ## Overview
 The [Kaggle competition: Child Mind Institute — Problematic Internet Use](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use) was hosted on the Kaggle platform, sponsored by Dell & NVIDIA.
-My team achieved a Silver Medal, ranking 94th out of 3,559 teams.
-This repository contains our solution for the competition, including both the implementation and the report.
+Our team achieved the *Kaggle Silver Medal*, ranked 94th out of 3,559 teams.
+The repository includes different implementation approaches and the final-term report for the course *Introduction to Machine Learning* at the University of Engineering and Technology, Vietnam National University, Hanoi.

 ## Contributors
 - [Nguyễn Hữu Thế - 22028155](https://github.com/thebeo2004)